top of page

 upcoming events

-If your teen enjoys design or making their own DIY projects, they may be interested in designing their own mug.
-Kelver library is hosting an event allowing students to create their own mug and later drinking hot cocoa.
+If your student enjoys designing or making their own DIY projects, they may be interested in sewing their own lunch bag.
+Kelver library is hosting an event allowing students to sew their very own lunch bag.

 Location: Kelver Library